 Nonwood products must be grown on farms that meet the Sustainable Agriculture Standard of the Sustainable Agricultural Network (SAN).
-Products originating on farms that meet the Sustainable Agriculture Standard must adhere to the guidelines and policies of the Rainforest Allianceincluding traceability, chain of custody and use of seal-and receive pre-approval from the Rainforest Alliance in order to bear the Rainforest Alliance CertifiedTM seal.
+Products originating on farms that meet the Sustainable Agriculture Standard must adhere to the guidelines and policies of the Rainforest Allianceincluding traceability, chain of custody and use of seal-and receive pre-approval from the Rainforest Alliance in order to bear the Rainforest Alliance Certified[TM] seal.
 The Rainforest Alliance is a member of SAN and hosts its international secretariat, providing traceability, market linkages, and technical assistance.
 Several certification bodies in different countries are accredited to conduct Rainforest Alliance certification.
 A full listing of certified farms and operations can be found on the SAN website, sanstandards. org.
 A list of Rainforest Certified products can be found at rainforest-alliance.org.
 To date, nearly all Rainforest Alliance Certified agricultural products are foods, coffee, tea, and cut flowers.

-Because the number of Rainforest Alliance-certified crops in building materials is limited, project teams may include products with manufacturer-declared conformance to the Sustainable Agriculture Standard (except bamboo and nonwood forest products that could be FSC certified) under the following three conditions:
+Because the number of Rainforest Alliance- certified crops in building materials is limited, project teams may include products with manufacturer-declared conformance to the Sustainable Agriculture Standard (except bamboo and nonwood forest products that could be FSC certified) under the following three conditions:

-- The product's manufacturer provides a signed letter on company letterhead from the raw material supplier attesting that its practices meet the standard. - The letter includes a link to a publicly available document that specifies how the raw material supplier's practices biobased material commercial or industrial products (other than food or feed) that are composed in whole, or in significant part, of biological products, renewable agricultural materials (including plant, animal, and marine materials), or forestry materials.
-For the purposes of LEED, this excludes leather and other animal hides.
+- The product's manufacturer provides a signed letter on company letterhead from the raw material supplier attesting that its practices meet the standard. - The letter includes a link to a publicly available document that specifies how the raw material supplier's practices conform to each paragraph in all 10 sections of the standard and attesting that each "critical criterion" is met.

-- conform to each paragraph in all 10 sections of the standard and attesting that each "critical criterion" is met. - Both the letter and the detailed documentation are dated within one year before the date of project registration.
+• Both the letter and the detailed documentation are dated within one year before the date of project registration.